 For the record, no. However, this topic plays a big part in me considering a life of singleness.

 Before I continue, I just want to say that there are many people in my life who I love and respect, who happen to be homosexual.
 That doesn’t change my affection for them, who they are to me, or the fact that God loves them deeply.
-I don’t think that same-sex relationships are what God intended for humans, and so that means that I believe a disciple of Christ should abstain from such a relationship.
-There’s a lot to this that I can unpack for people privately or at a later time, but let’s stay on topic for now.
+I do believe a disciple of Christ should abstain from a same-sex relationship; there’s a lot to this that I can unpack for people privately, but let’s stay on topic for now.

 When a Christian I love very much told me they had realized that they were gay, I had to start thinking more about how to care for them and others facing the same questions about their sexuality and relationship with God in a loving manner.
 I concluded that it would be a bit hypocritical of me to hold to the belief that same-sex-attracted Christians should commit to celibacy if it was something that I couldn’t even commit to myself.
 How could I tell someone that they shouldn’t marry a person they’re in love with, but then go and get married without a second thought, because I’m heterosexual?
 It seemed unfair, and was essentially the turning point for me.